SecurityWorks/Encryption-Garden/README.md

 # But how come there are crypto apps in golang that can not be instantly converted to rust by ai??
+And why on earth is there is not a single rust stream chunking aes lib that is not in hazmat status?
+What the hell is going on here?

 Well, the gap is closing FAST!!
+You have to be patient.
+It is a actually a GOOD thing that rust is paranoid and they do not take crates out of hazmat status too soon.
+Hazmat status rust is WAY safer for production than hazmat status golang for example.
+It will take a bit of time for higher level crypto abstractions to hit...but when they do- Rust crypto operations will be the undisputed king- and other langs crypto operations will be silly by comparison- and that is objective truth !!

 # Rust Cryptography Ecosystem Overview